artem-mevsha/artem-mevsha.github.io/README.md

 # lazy-static-site-gen

 This is a simple skeleton of static site generator.
+Modified to use scss instead of stylus.

 Uses [Brunch](http://brunch.io) as build system.